FunnyWolf/Viper/docs/en/training/cthun3_and_viper_collaborate.md

 ###
 ### -ps-p
-Port scan port range, for example, you can enter
+The port range for port scanning.
+For example, you can enter:

 ```plain
 -ps-p 22,80,1-65535